 Across Shackleton outerwear you will see ratings waterproofing ratings measured in mm.
-This refers to the Hydrostatic Head (or HH) rating of a garment.
+This refers to the Hydrostatic Head (H/H) rating of a fabric.

 Hydrostatic Head is the test method that is used to describe the amount of water pressure a fabric can withstand.

 Imagine a 30 metre tube sitting on top of a fabric’s surface.
 The tube is slowly being filled with water and as more and more water is added the pressure on the fabric increases.
 The Hydrostatic Head test results are expressed as the height of the water column that the fabric can withstand before water is able to pass through (so 20,000mm equals a column 20m high).
 Rather than a long tube, a Hydrostatic Head machine is used.
 The machine clamps a sample of the fabric in place and then forces water onto that fabric that simulates the height of the water column.

 In the field water pressure comes from a wide array of places.
 From the size and speed of raindrops in a thunderstorm to abrasion from backpack straps, climbing harnesses, or even kneeling on the ground.
 All these exert water pressure on the fabric.
 Sitting on the ground for example could exert 1,500-2,000mm whereas kneeling in the same spot could exert up to 10,000mm because of the reduction in surface area exposed to the water.

 Which rating is best suited to which conditions?